AlexandraMadalina/fix-me/README.md

    - Use [<input type="checkbox">](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) to create a checkbox.
 You can use [label htmlFor Property](https://www.w3schools.com/jsref/prop_label_htmlfor.asp) to specifie which form element a label is bound to.

    - To delete cells the tableRow [deleteCell()](https://www.w3schools.com/jsref/met_tablerow_deletecell.asp) method comes in handy.

+   - The [pageX](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/pageX) read-only property of the MouseEvent interface returns the X (horizontal) coordinate (in pixels) at which the mouse was clicked.